 In 1 Corinthians 3:16 and 6:19 the Holy Spirit tells us that each individual person who trusts Jesus Christ to forgive his or her sins is a temple of God and the Holy Spirit dwells within us.
 If God the Holy Spirit dwells within us, then we are a temple of God – a fleshly one.
 The body of a Christian is a temple of God the Holy Spirit.

 Do you not know that you are a temple of God and that the Spirit of God dwells in you?
-(NASB) 1 Cor.
-3:16
+(NASB) 1 Corinthians 3:16

 Or do you not know that your body is a temple of the Holy Spirit who is in you, whom you have from God, and that you are not your own?
 For you have been bought with a price: therefore glorify God in your body.
 1 Corinthians 6:19

-2 Corinthians 7:1 says that we defile our bodies and thus the temple of God by sinning.
+2 Corinthians 7:1 says that we can defile our bodies and thus the temple of God by sinning.